How to Achieve a 100% Successful SAP HANA Migration to the Public Cloud

 SAP projects use the SAP Activate methodology, a complete system for executing your SAP migration.
 However, Activate leaves a lot up to the vendors, such as what tools to use, and how they organize and track the project.
 Technologically, not all vendors are at the same point, and that can make a difference in achieving a 100% successful SAP migration.

-Get started on your journey to the public cloud today with a self-service migration assessment, or Contact us to learn how Protera can help.
+Contact us to learn how Protera can help.